automl/SMAC3/docs/3_getting_started.md

 )
 ```

+!!! note
-Note that if no experiment_name is given, a hash of the experiment is generated.
+    If no `name` is given, a hash of the experiment is used.
 Running the same experiment again at a later time will result in exactly the same hash.
 This is important, because the optimization will warmstart on the preexisting evaluations, if not otherwise specified in the [Facade][smac.facade.abstract_facade].

 ## Facade